Save it for later!

 If you have been following the blog for some time, you know I have lived with a tight, walk-through laundry room in every home we lived in the last 16 years.

-I’m sure you know what I am talking about as we all have seen them: laundry rooms that sit in tight corners, dark basements, cold garages, closets or in a passage between the kitchen and the garage.
+I’m sure you know what I am talking about, as we all have seen them: laundry rooms that sit in tight corners, dark basements, cold garages, closets, or in a passage between the kitchen and the garage.

-So, when we moved to our new home, I was looking forward to having a laundry area that would be both functional, comfortable to work in and of course, pretty!
+So, when we moved to our new home, I was looking forward to having a laundry area that would be both functional, comfortable to work in, and of course, pretty!

-In summary, this tight area gets A LOT of traffic and it has to hold A LOT of stuff.
+In summary, this tight area gets A LOT of traffic, and it has to hold A LOT of stuff.

-After we painted the entire house, inside and out, we wanted to take a well-deserved break from anything house related for a while.
+After we painted the entire house, inside and out, we wanted to take a well-deserved break from anything house-related for a while.

-Just enough work to make the room new, shake off the bad layout and install organizing systems that would work for our family.
+Just enough work to make the room new, shake off the bad layout, and install organizing systems that would work for our family.

-The Plan For The Laundry Room
+The Plan To Remodel The Laundry Room

 1. Change flooring

-2. Paint ceiling and walls
+2. Paint the ceiling and walls

-3. Move cabinets to garage
+3. Move cabinets to the garage

 4. Add trim and baseboards